What to do With Your Tax Refund

 Pay Off Debt

 The first thing that you can do with your tax return refund is to pay off debt.
 I’m not a fan of debt at all.
-I’ve been on my debt-free journey for five years now.
-Some people are able to eliminate their debt fast, but most people aren’t.
-It’s been an up and down journey, to say the least.
+Some people can eliminate their debt fast, but most people aren’t.
+For many, it’s an up and down journey.

-Debt can stop you from doing a lot of things if you let it get out of control.
+Debt can stop you from doing many things if you let it get out of control.
 Certain types of debt collect interest which makes the amounts higher to pay off over a period of time.
 Student loans and credit card debt are two examples.
 Unfortunately, I have both, but they are going down.
-Using your tax refund to pay off debt might be tough at first (especially if you have a big refund), but in the long run, it will be a great move.
-A couple of years ago, I used my refund to pay off a small loan that I had.
-Sometimes you have to do what you have to different things to get rid of that debt.
+Using your tax refund to pay off debt might be challenging at first (especially if you have a big refund), but it will be a great move in the long run.
+A couple of years ago, I used my refund to pay off a small loan.
+Sometimes you have to do different things to get rid of that debt.

-If you don’t want to use all of your refund to pay off your debt, at least use half of it.
+If you want to use only some of your refund to pay off your debt, at least use half of it.
 Paying off some is better than doing nothing.
 This year, I used some of my refund to eliminate most of my credit card debt.
 I saved the rest.

 The second smart thing that you can do is to save some of your money.
 This is the perfect time to open an emergency account.
 If you already have one, add some of your refund to it.
-I used the other part of my taxes and added it to my emergency account.
+I deposited the other part of my taxes to my emergency account.

-You would be surprised at how many people don’t have an emergency or regular savings account.
-I worked at a bank for almost two years, and I would say that about 40% of my customers didn’t have a savings account.
+You would be surprised how many people don’t have an emergency or regular savings account.
+I worked at a bank for almost two years, and about 40% of my customers didn’t have a savings account.
 For the people that did have one, many of them didn’t have at least a hundred dollars in there.
 That was sad.
 It’s time to get a hold of your finances and get this account going.
-You can start your account with an online bank, or you can go to your nearest credit union or bank.
+You can start your account with an online bank or go to your nearest credit union or bank.
 Below are two banks that I suggest.

 If you are in the Atlanta area, check out Delta Community Credit Union.
-They have great customer service and treat you like a person, unlike some banks.
+Unlike some banks, they have excellent customer service and treat you like a person.
 They aren’t trying to sell you products.
-They are there to actually help.
+They are there to help.
 You can get more information about Delta Community Credit Union here.

-The third thing that you can do is to invest some of your tax refund money.
-Since I’m paying off debt, I don’t do as much investing as I want to.
-That will change once I’m debt-free.
-I have invested some money though.
-I’ve used Stockpile and Robinhood.
-I currently still use Robinhood to purchase shares a few times per year.
+You can invest some of your tax refund money.
+You don’t have to invest your total refund.
+You can start with a small amount.
+I have invested money with Stockpile and Robinhood before.
+I use Robinhood to purchase shares a few times per year.
 I like their platform.
 It’s very easy to use for beginners.
-All you have to do is download the app to your phone, add some funds to your account and start trading.
+You must download the app to your phone, add some funds to your account, and start trading.
 Robinhood is also giving new users one share of free stock.
 Check them out here for more info.

-If you don’t want to check out Robinhood, you can check out a newer app called Webull.
+If you want to avoid Robinhood, you can check out another app called Webull.
 It’s another stock trading platform.